risky998/NW-Algos/README.md

     s - JSON with the score matrix for alignment. d - The gap penalty for the alignment.

-The script print the alignment to the console
+The script prints the output alignment and score to the console.

 Example Usage: